 - When you’re pleased with them, remove the shoots and leaves with tongs to a bowl, allowing some water to drip off in the process.

-- Add the walnut paste to the greens and mix thoroughly but gently.
+- Add the walnut paste and mint to the greens and mix thoroughly but gently.
 From here the greens can be put in a covered container and held for serving later, but I think they’re probably best, still a bit warm, straight from the pot.